 We have a variety of different unworn and pre-owned Rolex Datejust models available at Chronofinder Ltd. One question that we are always asked is “What is the difference between a Datejust II and a Datejust 41?”

 We are going to compare the two in this blog post to try and help clear up any questions you may have before buying a Rolex Datejust.

 To kick things off we will take a look at the key similarities between the two watches.
-Its a common misconception that the Datejust II is slightly bigger than its older brother, the Datejust 41.
+It's a common misconception that the Datejust II is slightly bigger than its older brother, the Datejust 41, which was first released in 2016.
 In fact, both watches have a diameter of 41mm, making them a real presence on the wrist of the wearer.

 It is an easy mistake to make, as when comparing the two watches side by side the white gold fluted bezel of the Datejust II does appear slightly bigger.
 The newer model, the Datejust 41 has a slightly sleeker, more elegant look.